bsmith89/midas2-wiki/Home.md

 <!--
 TODO: wget URL
 TODO: Download *two* example files so that we can run a full workflow.
+TODO: Revise paths throughout to point to this midas_example root directory with e.g. midas_example/midasdb as the uhgg download location, midas_example/reads/sample1_R1.fastq.gz, and midas_example/midas_output/ as the output directory in all example code.
+Users would also implicitly already be in midas_example (in fact we'd only reference it once in the quickstart) and everything else would work with relative paths from that project root.
 -->
 ```
 mkdir -p midas_example
 cd midas_example
 wget TODO
 tar -zxf TODO
-# Inflates into a reads/ directory with R1/R2 for each of two samples.
+# Inflates into a reads/ directory with R1/R2 for each of two samples: sample1 and sample2.
 ```

 3. **Pre-download marker genes.**

 ```
-# TODO: midas2 download_db  ... # Download the MIDASDB-UHGG to ./midas_db/uhgg
+midas2 database --init --midasdb_name uhgg --midasdb_dir midasdb/uhgg
 ```

 4. **Identify abundant species.**